 This situation arises not just with roofs, but with flooring, paint, ceramic tile, cabinets, and a whole variety of other housing components.
 You can expect your insurance company to have a very different idea than you of what constitutes a "reasonably comparable appearance."

 Your homeowner insurance policy does not cover either.
 Most people in Ohio do not worry about earthquakes, but, of course, the people in Oklahoma did not worry about them either until the advent of large-scale fracking.

-Rutter & Russin has been helping homeowners with the wrongful denial of insurance claims for over 25 years.
+Rutter & Russin has been helping homeowners with the wrongful denial of insurance claims for almost 30 years.
 If you need help for your insurance dispute, contact us today for a free consultation.